Online (DEL-MEM) Curriculum & Courses

 Sustainable Development in Chile

-In this 5-day field course we will provide an overview of international sustainable development in Chile, while focusing on environmental management at the government level, sustainable forestry, fisheries, and wineries, and eco-tourism.
+In this 5-day field course, students will provide an overview of international sustainable development in Chile, while focusing on environmental management at the government level, sustainable forestry, fisheries, and wineries, and eco-tourism.
 Two credits.

 *Offerings of elective courses may vary from year to year.
 Additional courses are planned and may be available each academic year.